 As technology advances and connectivity improves, we seem to be moving towards an age of ultra-efficiency when it comes to logistics.
 There are a number of devices that can now be connected through the Internet of Things (IoT) and data from these devices can be collected to study various aspects of the supply chain and bring about efficiencies like never before.

 The GPS tracker has been a crucial enabling technology to enter the logistics industry.
-This piece of hardware has driven radical change and brought about never-before-seen efficiencies to this industry.
+This piece of hardware has driven radical change and brought about never-before-seen efficiencies in this industry.
 The GPS tracker has changed the way we move cargo and keep the supply chain moving.

 How Do GPS Trackers Work?